MCP Waifu Queue (Gemini Edition)

 - Text generation using the Google Gemini API (

-). - Request queuing using Redis for handling concurrent requests asynchronously.
+gemini-2.5-flash-preview-04-17). - Request queuing using Redis for handling concurrent requests asynchronously.

 - MCP-compliant API using

-. - Job status tracking via MCP resources.
+FastMCP. - Job status tracking via MCP resources.

 - Configuration via environment variables (

-file) and API key loading from~/.api-gemini
+.envfile) and API key loading from~/.api-gemini.

 Architecture